If an email server filters out a message as spam, the email is typically quarantined and does not reach its destination.

-To reduce the amount of email quarantined as spam, by default, all email is sent from our servers so that the "From" address is event_information@certain.com and the display name is that of the Registration Contact.
+To reduce the amount of email quarantined as spam, by default, all email is sent form our servers so that the "From" address is event_information@certain.com and the display name is that of the Registration Contact.

 The "Reply-To" address will be that of the event's Registration Contact also.